fr34nk/weather-api/README.md

 * health check - <http://localhost:5000/weather>
 * version - <http://localhost:5000/version>

+### Features

+  - [x] Get Weather information from api endpoint
+  - [ ] Store information in a database style
+  - [ ] Use a message broker to make the api communication more decoupled
+  - [x] Get information of calendar events from google calendar
+  - [ ] Get forecast data from the date time specified in each calendar event and return to use each possible dates that it will occur wet time

 ### Start Project

 Execute `dotnet run --project src/HappyCode.NetCoreBoilerplate.Api` in the root directory.